Iglesias-Leafwind/odysseyV3/README.md

 	ALLOWED_HOSTS = ['localhost','127.0.0.1',<YOU_SERVER_DOMAIN_OR_IP>]
     ```

+9. Lastly for maps to work you need to replace a geonode file that is found at ~/.virtualenvs/geonode_odyssey/src/geonode/geonode/proxy/views.py
+	With the one in this github repository in folder replace/geonode_files/

 #### Run HTTPS Odyssey:

 **NOTE**: Please verify in the [*views.py*](src/archaeology/views.py) file in the [*archaeology*](src/archaeology) folder, if in the *updateLayers* function the command being executed is *../manage_dev.py* (**If not**, comment out the execution of the command *../manage.py* and uncomment the correct line)